Kawish-Ahmad/Financial-Analysis-of-Aditya-Birla-Group-in-Excel./README.md

 # Financial-Analysis-of-Aditya-Birla-Group-in-Excel.
-Financial Analysis of Aditya Birla Group from Historical Data
+Financial Analysis of Godrej Properties Limited from Historical Data.